Qoros: History

-As of January 2020, Baoneng Investment Group purchased PSA’s assembly plant operated by Changan PSA in Shenzhen, a southern Chinese city where PSA builds DS models.
-Changan PSA is a 50-50 joint venture between PSA Group and Chinese automaker Changan Automobile.
-Changan sold its 50-percent share in the joint venture with PSA to Baoneng for 1.63 billion yuan ($234 million).

 By September 2020, Qoros 7, the first model of Qoros under Baoneng Investment Group's control was launched.
-The model is also the flagship model of Qoros, as it is the largest model offered by Qoros up to date.
+The model was also the flagship model of Qoros.

-As of 2022, it was reported that Baoneng had ended production of Qoros models, and had begun auctioning off production equipment.
+In January 2021, Baoneng Group took over 63% of the shares in Qoros, leaving Chery with 25% and Kenon Holdings with just 12%.

+As the parent company Baoneng Group began to report financial problems in 2021, Qoros Automobile was also announced by the Anhui Province Wuhu Economic and Technological Development Zone People's Court to auction production line equipment at the end of 2022, and was found to have Many vehicles in various provinces and cities have been seized and even listed as dishonest executors.
+At the same time, netizens have also noticed that its car sharing brand "Linked Cloud" has begun to take back its strongholds, and they suspect that Qoros Group is in financial crisis.

+In March 2022, it was dissolved due to declining vehicle sales and the rapid growth of quality of other brands, which made it uncompetitive.
+Although the company was dissolved, the site still exists and supports after-sales service of vehicles.

+In May 2022, the Shandong Automobile Circulation Association issued a statement saying that due to the closure of the Qoros direct-sale store in Jinan and the cancellation of the factory service phone number, the association included the Baoneng Qoros Auto brand in the consumer blacklist and issued a consumer warning.
+On May 11, Baoneng responded that its headquarters had moved from Shenzhen Industrial Logistics Building to Shenzhen Baoneng Center.

 Sales

 2014

 Sales in China commenced in December 2013, and by the first four months of 2014 the company had sold 1,490 Qoros 3 cars.
 The sedan is to be joined by a hatchback version in July 2014.
 By August 2014, Qoros had sold 2,540 cars.
 Qoros is not expected to make a profit in the early years, "as is usual for beginning companies."

 The total sales for 2014, the company's first year of operation, was under 7,000 cars, far below its planned capacity for 150,000 cars.
 This led to a change in senior management, including the chairman Guo Qian replaced by Chery deputy president and Jaguar Land Rover board chairman Chen Anning.
 In February 2015, the company announced a new CEO, former General Motors' executive Phil Murtaugh.
 Murtaugh left the company after less than a year.